 - What will these learnings be used for?

 - Find the right people.
 Pick the right type of location, do a quick screener if you’d like a more specific type of person to speak to; otherwise, feel free to just naturally have a chat with someone you intercept without much extra planning or diving into the fact that it’s research.

-Focus groups are great for capturing big ideas.
+Focus groups are great for capturing big ideas while getting to know your customers.
 However, they often require a bit more planning and resources, since it’s all about gathering a group of people together at the same time.

 The value of the focus group is that there is an element of brainstorming and bouncing ideas off one another, which leads to fruitful conversations and swapping of perspectives that wouldn’t otherwise happen.

 - Develop a hypothesis for what you think you’ll find throughout this research phase or what you’re testing.

 - Be a little pickier with the types of people you’re recruiting—make sure there’s a diversity of backgrounds and thoughts.
 You can also gather people from different stages of the consumer journey so that they, too, can learn about your products or services from each other.

 - It’s nice to start off with some sort of activity to help participants ease into a more creative mindset, to think outside the box, and to break the ice.
 You can find one that’s right for you by doing a quick Google search.

 - You’ll be collecting feedback in the moment, so a great idea is to have your customers engage with and talk about your physical product so you can capture their real-time responses.

 5. Run user testing on your website and ordering process